Augmented reality and the future of automotive retail

 The possibilities of using AR to increase brand engagement and educate potential consumers is not limited to just AR events.

-Hyundai recently launched a unique augmented reality automotive sales tool that was developed for Australian car dealerships.
+Back in 2016 Hyundai launched a unique augmented reality automotive sales tool that was developed for Australian car dealerships.
 The AR app, which runs on iPads, helps sales staff to demonstrate the features and performance of Hyundai’s new i30 hatchback:

 “This app gives dealers the ability to demonstrate key features of the car that would be otherwise difficult to showcase within the showroom environment, particularly, without holding extensive inventory.”